-We are David and George and, with our respective families, we live in rural Dorset, England.
+We are David, George and Jonathan and, with our respective families, we live in rural Dorset, England.
 The RayburnDIYservice web site is the sister site of the Aga DIY Service website (www.agadiyservice.co.uk

 ), and was born out of intense frustration!
 The cost of servicing and the technical mystery applied to the trade eventually got through to us and we decided to record how to perform a professional service with follow up advice for any further problem-solving.
 So, as technically competent individuals, we set about simplifying the process.
 That said, the site is not designed to be a fix-all.
 We have focussed on oil-fired Agas and Rayburns the most common variety.
 We do not supply advice for pressurised oil burner cookers, or gas fired cookers.

 Rayburns are, at their heart and be sure that they do have a heart very simple machines.
 And most problems have a simple solution.
 But fiddle about with the complicated bits that were working fine until you did, and then youll have to get specialist help.

 We have had very many satisfied customers, and we have asked for feedback from them by survey on a regular basis.
 With this, we improve the site, answer more FAQs, and strive to offer a genuinely worthwhile service including spares and spare parts for Agas and RAYBURNS to complete a repair.

 Why service your own Rayburn?

 Two reasons: First, because it is not very difficult.
 Secondly, because it will save you lots of money.
 And once you have the knowledge, you’ll do it yourself thereafter.